15 advantages of setting up a limited company in 2026 (UK guide)

 Here are several vital benefits a limited company offers when it comes to succession planning and protecting your assets:

-• Transferring ownership of a limited company is a more straightforward legal process than a sole tradership if a shareholder retires, sells some shares, or even dies.
+• Transferring ownership of a limited company is a more straightforward legal process than transferring a sole trader’s business if a shareholder retires, sells shares, or dies.

-• If you are eligible, you may be able to sell your shares in the future and pay as little as 10% tax on the gain, courtesy of Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief).
+• If you are eligible, you may be able to sell your shares in the future and pay a lower 14% tax on the gain (18% from April 2026!), courtesy of Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief).

-You should always seek professional advice before starting a business, as your choice of business structure will depend greatly on your circumstances.
+You should always seek professional advice before starting a business, as your choice of business structure will depend significantly on your circumstances.

 Some useful services